 It’s not just our fashion this affects, but the flora and fauna too!
 Because of the unseasonably warm February, spring came to the UK early, especially in London, and the blossom was blooming weeks before usual.

-I headed out early March to see the magnolia, for whatever reason, I just prefer it to the cherry blossom, although both are beautiful.
+I headed out early March to see the magnolia, for whatever reason, I just prefer it to the cherry blossom.
 Many people had sadly planned trips in April to see the blossom flowers and unfortunately will miss it, but fingers crossed they can witness the wisteria instead…

 Ahh, the Boltons!
 You may not have heard of it, as I hadn’t until I found it.
 The Boltons is a residential street tucked between Chelsea and Earl’s Court.
 The houses here are huge and very imposing but in a very elegant way.
 The Boltons is not only a beautiful place to live, but a very expensive one, for this is the second most expensive street in the whole of London.